 The receiver requires a power supply between 4.0v and 8.5v that can deliver the required current to the servos without dropping below 4v.
-The most common source is likely to be an ESC (Electronic Speed Controller) which will supply 5 or 6v to the receiver and servos.
-Most electric powered planes will use this arrangement and power will automatically be provided through the Throttle connection to channel 1, however any of the sets of channel pins can be used to supply power to the receiver.
+The most common source is likely to be an ESC (Electronic Speed Controller) which will supply 5v to the receiver and servos.
+The majority of electric powered planes will use this arrangement and power will automatically be provided through the Throttle connection to channel 1.